• Skip to main content

 • BDO TV

-Home / Health Conditions / Heart Health / Remembering ‘Flava In Ya Ear’ Hip-Hop Star Craig Mack, Gone at 46
+Home / Health Conditions / Heart Health / ‘Flava In Ya Ear’ Hip-Hop Star Craig Mack Cause of Death Revealed

-Remembering ‘Flava In Ya Ear’ Hip-Hop Star Craig Mack, Gone at 46
+‘Flava In Ya Ear’ Hip-Hop Star Craig Mack Cause of Death Revealed

 (Photo credit: Twitter.com)

 Former New York rapper Craig Mack, best known for his 90s smash hit single “Flava In Ya Ear,” passed away at age 46, in March of 2018.
-Mack died of heart failure at a hospital near his Walterboro, S.C. home, according to his producer.
+Initially, according to his producer, Mack passed away from heart failure at a hospital near his Walterboro, S.C. home.

 “God bless my friend.
 He was a good friend of mine,” said Alvin Toney, who produced Mack’s debut album “Project: Funk Da World” and his “Get Down Remix.”